FAQ

 If I would like to teach a course with a friend, do we both need to interview with the StuCo Committee?

 Yes.
-Both you and your friend will be interviewed together in a group interview.
+Both you and your friend will be interviewed together in a group interview, or separately if your schedules don't allow a group interview.

 Can I re-teach a course I previously taught?

 Yes.
-If you previously taught the course, then you must ask the StuCo Committee for a copy of your previously submitted course application, and submit the copy with updated relevant information.
-You do not need to interview the Committee again.
+If you're currently teaching, simply fill out the form indicating your intent to teach again when you receive it from the executive committee.
+If you previously taught the course, then you can ask the StuCo Committee for a copy of your previously submitted course application, and submit the copy with updated relevant information.

 Can I teach a course that someone else previously taught?